Being a Vegetarian FAQ

 Should I eliminate meat entirely to get the health benefits of a vegetarian diet?

-Probably not, but going entirely vegetarian can make it much easier to maintain a healthy diet.
-By committing to being vegetarian you won’t easily give in to temptations, especially during the difficult initial transition period.
+Whether or not you feel you need to be entirely plant-based to receive optimal health benefits, making the decision to go entirely vegan can make it much easier to maintain a healthy diet.
+By committing to being vegan you won’t easily give in to temptations, especially during the difficult initial transition period.
 After a couple of months, your taste buds will change and your desire for meat will most likely diminish.
-Saying, “I am vegetarian“ provides an excellent excuse to tell friends and family, when explaining why you can no longer indulge in their meaty meals.
-Furthermore, as a vegetarian you will be seen by others as an example of healthy positive change, and there will be a load off your mind and conscience knowing your diet no longer contributes to animal suffering and death.
-Read the longer answer.
+Saying, “I am vegan“ provides an excellent excuse to tell friends and family, when explaining why you can no longer indulge in their meaty meals.
+Furthermore, as a vegan you will be seen by others as an example of healthy positive change, and there will be a load off your mind and conscience knowing your diet no longer contributes to animal suffering and death.

 Are vegetarian diets healthy for all people?